shree-c/p_blog/src/pages/articles/json_parser_part_3.md

 ---

 ## TLDR

-I explain the logic I used to parser and serialize JSON.
-JSON has non-primitive data types.
-So, there is nesting.
-I could have used the similar technique that I describe in [part 1](/p_blog/articles/json_parser_part_1) of this series; that is: have functions taking care of each data entity and they recursively call each other going through the JSON string.
+I explain serialization of JSON data to native cpp objects.

 ## Serialization

+JSON has non-primitive data types: arrays, objects.
+Objects and Arrays can be nested within each other.
+I could have used the similar technique that I describe in [part 1](/p_blog/articles/json_parser_part_1) of this series; that is: have functions taking care of each data entity and they recursively call each other going through the JSON input.

 ![recursive illustration](/p_blog/assets/rec_ill.svg)

 But I wanted to make the parser performant and resilient.
-There would be a lot of function calls and that would slow down our program.
-And on top of that the calls are recursive.
+Function call adds a bit of overhead.
+If we define functions for taking care of each entity in JSON, we would end up with a lot of function calls.
+And on top of that the calls have to be recursive.
 That means our program becomes dependent on the stack size of the operating system.
-A JSON string that is heavily nested may cause StackOverflow!
+A JSON input that is heavily nested may cause StackOverflow!

-According to the crude test I ran in my Linux env without changing any stack settings, I got this result.
+According to the crude test I ran on my Linux machine without changing any stack settings, I got this result.

 ![stack overflow](/p_blog/assets/stack_test.png)